AI-WM/HHAI-WKSH/README.md

     - It is a plus to know Slice, Iteration, List Comprehensions, and Generator

-3. Finished [Lesson 1](https://course.fast.ai/lessonsml1/lesson1.html) individually before the event
+3. Finished [Lesson 1](https://course.fast.ai/lessonsml1/lesson1.html) individually before first event